corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/setup/corda-configuration-fields.md

   * `backOffBaseMs`
     * The duration to wait before retrying failing DB operations.
 Doubled with every retry.
     * *Default:* 20
+  * `batchTimeoutMs`
+    * Configures the amount of time that the notary will wait before processing a batch, even if the batch is not full.
+Smaller values can lead to lower latency but potentially worse throughput as smaller batches might be processed.
 * `mysql`
   * If using the MySQL notary (deprecated), specify this configuration section with the settings below.
   * `connectionRetries`